dell/dellemc-openmanage-ansible-modules/docs/modules/ome_user_info.rst

 -----

 .. note::
-   - Run this module from a system that has direct access to DellEMC OpenManage Enterprise.
+   - Run this module from a system that has direct access to Dell OpenManage Enterprise.
    - This module supports ``check_mode``.